Houston – private cemetery, pt 2

 This is not a cemetery to visit on your own.
 While we were there, we could hear gunfire less than a mile away.
 Our escort was armed, too.

 But, most importantly, this is one of the many private cemeteries in Texas.
-They’re often provided for people who couldn’t afford plots in the city cemeteries.
-The people who rest in these private cemeteries probably didn’t want to be gawked at in life, and it’s unkind to trample their graves–marked or unmarked–in pursuit of ghosts.
+Some were provided for people who couldn’t afford plots in city cemeteries.
+The people who rest in these private cemeteries probably didn’t want to be gawked at in life.
+It’s unkind to trample their graves–marked or unmarked–in pursuit of ghosts.

 We visited with permission and tread carefully around the cemetery.
 We cannot provide further information about the location, the landowner, or how we were able to visit this site.